 Preference will be given to a location that has not recently hosted a CUWiP.

-Online applications open January 2.
+Online applications open in January.
 The deadline for applications is February 15.

 The site selection committee will notify applicants by March 15.
 Selected sites will have until April 1 to confirm that they will host the conference.